pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes

+### Audio Component Integration - March 14, 2025

+We have integrated audio components into the Mock Interview feature:

+1. **Voice Response Capability**:

+   - Added audio recording functionality to the Mock Interview page
+   - Implemented a toggle to switch between text and voice input modes
+   - Added audio playback for reviewing recorded responses
+   - Integrated with the API to submit audio responses

+2. **Text-to-Speech Integration**:

+   - Added text-to-speech functionality for reading interview questions aloud
+   - Implemented a player component with play/pause controls
+   - Ensured accessibility for users who prefer auditory learning

+3. **Audio Components Demo Page**:

+   - Created a dedicated demo page for testing all audio components
+   - Added a developer tools section to the Interview Prep page with a link to the demo
+   - Implemented tabs for testing different audio features (recording, speech recognition, text-to-speech, analysis)

+4. **Mobile Optimization**:
+   - Ensured all audio components are responsive and work well on mobile devices
+   - Optimized UI controls for touch interaction
+   - Implemented battery-efficient audio processing

 ### Prisma Model Casing Fix - March 14, 2025

 We have fixed issues with Prisma model casing in the Interview Prep Questions API: